Community Perspectives on Restoration in the Louga Region

 Local community members show native regeneration of grass species in exclosure zones

-Managing challenges
+Managing persistent challenges

-• Water scarcity and disputes over borehole management;
+• Water scarcity and disputes over borehole management

-• Termite damage to seedlings and stored feedstock;
+• Termite damage to seedlings and stored feedstock

 Governance and collective action

-• Oversee water infrastructure;
+• Manage water infrastructure

-• Coordinate feedstock management;
+• Coordinate feedstock access

-• Organise tree-protection patrols;
+• Organise tree-protection patrols

-• Convene general assemblies for coordinated decision-making.
+• Convene assemblies for collective decision-making

 Local governance and social dynamics are key to ecological restoration in rangeland systems